Artist Bio

 Notable artists that have inspired and influenced Sam’s body of work include photographers Francesca Woodman, Erin Graboski, and Brooke DiDonato; filmmakers David Lynch and Sky Hopinka; contemporary multidisciplinary artists like Joshua Ellingson and Susu Laroche; and even the bands Radiohead, Phantogram, Purity Ring, and Portishead.
 She also finds inspiration in the process of making her images and the moments of magic in mundanity.

-Sam was an intern for The K.A.
-Artist Shop in Athens, working as a Gallery Assistant focusing on curation and public relations while pursuing her BA in Interdisciplinary Art and Design with a focus in Photography at the Lamar Dodd School of Art (University of Georgia).
+Sam was an intern for the K.A.
+Artist Shop in Athens, GA, working as a Gallery Assistant focusing on curation and public relations while pursuing her BA in Interdisciplinary Art and Design with a focus in Photography at the Lamar Dodd School of Art (University of Georgia).
 Here, she participated in a group BFA Capstone Exhibition displaying her skills in analog photography, experimental processes, and constructed image through a series of alternative printing techniques.
-Sam’s work has been selected for exhibit in several galleries and restaurants local to Athens, GA, where she started her photographic career.
-These spaces include the Oconee Cultural Arts Foundation in Watkinsville; the Athens Institute for Contemporary Art; and 5 & 10.
-She has work exhibited in an online publication for Analog Forever Magazine and received an honorable mention in an international art competition with Art-Collide.
-She has most recently been a featured artist in Suboart Magazine’s Print Issue Number 19.
+Following her graduation in December of 2023, she relocated to the southeastern region of Washington state, where she has continued developing her body of work through exploration and experimentation of photographic processes.
+Sam is now the Administrative Coordinator for Allied Arts Association’s Gallery at the Park in Richland, WA, as well as the Partnership Consultant for Analog Forever Magazine.